AlyMBarakat/iot-smart-home-lighting-fe/README.md

 To install dependencies

 ### `npm start`
-To run the express application locally./
+To run the express application locally.\
 Go to [http://localhost:3000](http://localhost:3000) to view it on the browser.